Tetlanesh/nbdev_tutorial/README.md

         7.  `source ~/.bashrc` - rerun the .bashrc
         8.  `quarto check` - you should get all ok (except R) and it should report your conda repo version of python
+    3.  (alternative) instead of installing quarto manually you should be able to run `nbdev_install_quarto` to install it
 8.  create github repo and clone it to folder where you want to keep yddddour project files - `git clone [repo url]`
 9.  navigate to your project dir and run `nbdev_new` - this will create